 Don’t wait until it’s too late.
 Make sure to talk to your mother or father and stress to them the importance of informing you if and when they fall.

-Note: If you don’t trust that your parent will tell you when/if they fall – I would recommend to look into the list of fall detection devices that are available today.
-There are several that you can look into but just to give you a few to start looking at.
+Note: If you don’t trust that your parent will tell you when/if they fall.
+I would recommend looking into the list of fall detection devices and monitoring devices that are available today.

 Also – know that Apple Watch now has a “fall alert” option on their watches.